Statue of Leonardo da Vinci

-When most people think of Leonardo da Vinci, they think of him as an artist who painted some of the world’s greatest paintings as the Mona Lisa or The Last Supper.
+Most people think of Leonardo da Vinci as an artist who painted some of the world’s greatest paintings as the Mona Lisa or The Last Supper.
 Many may not realize that Leonardo, during his lifetime, was a master of many different types of professions.

 Leonardo da Vinci And His Different Professions

 He was a self-taught medical researcher fascinated with studying the human body and how the body works.
-During his lifetime, he dissected over 30 cadavers.
+During his lifetime, he dissected over 30 corpses.

 He was an inventor who would look at how to solve a problem when he saw a problem.
-He was an engineer who made technical drawings for all his creations and a mathematician who spent his life studying math.
+He was an engineer who made technical drawings for all his creations and a mathematician who studied math.

-The list of all his professions is quite long but what made him unique is that Leonardo was not afraid to try something new and to teach himself new things that he wanted to learn about.
+The list of all his professions is quite long, but what made him unique is that Leonardo was not afraid to try something new and teach himself new things he wanted to learn about.

 Like the rest of us, he could master many of these professions, and many he did not.
 But no one can fault him for trying to master and learn so many different professions.